 According to philosopher Jean-Paul Sartre, authenticity is fundamental to living a free and fulfilling life.
 When you live an authentic life, you are listening to that inner voice in your head.
 You know who you are and what you want.

 Instead of ignoring your gut feeling that you’re in a deadbeat career that doesn’t give you joy, you look for ways to make your life align with your values.
 That can be through your career, volunteering, or even who you hang out with.

 But this is easier said than done.
 Stephen Joseph, author of Authentic: How to Be Yourself and Why It Matters, suggests that as humans, we naturally gravitate towards being authentic, but it can be difficult assessing others' needs as well as our own.

 Everyone will do what they can to survive.
 It’s when we have our needs met in a positive and nurturing environment that we can thrive.

 Authentic living is a continuous process rather than an end game.
 It can lead to what psychologists call eudaimonia; a term often used to refer to happiness.

-Being happy and having a fulfilling life leads to people taking on other meaningful tasks, such as volunteering, being mindful, expressing gratitude, donating to charity, and engaging in challenging activities.
+Being happy and having a fulfilling life leads to people taking on other meaningful tasks.
+For instance, living slowly, volunteering, being mindful, expressing gratitude, donating to charity, and engaging in challenging activities.